DZimo/tinyLanguageParser/README.md

 # Version control
 GIT has been used to control the versions and get the work-log, the repo is currently private and cannot be accessed only by me.

+# Docker
+There is a Dockerfile that you can use to build the image otherwise docker pull dzimo16/tinylanguageparser:v1 you can pull this in your local

 # VERSIONS
 C++ 17